Did I do anything wrong to cause my baby to be born with Down syndrome?

 What about family members?

 Parents, siblings, and other family members are encouraged to participate in support groups and organizations that will help them to understand the needs and potential of their family member with Down syndrome.
-The Down Syndrome Association of Atlanta is one of these organizations.

 Do people of all ethnic groups and of all economic levels have Down syndrome?